 An offshore project unlike any other

-The story behind System 2000 Group's aluminum extrusion-based application for the Rowan Norway offshore drilling rig is as successful as it is inspiring.
+The story behind System 2000 Group's aluminium extrusion-based application for the Rowan Norway offshore drilling rig is as successful as it is inspiring.
 It protects employees during drilling operations and enables 100 percent drilling productivity.

 The development process began when System 2000 Group (S2G) was approached by Rigmar Services of Aberdeen, to design and manufacture an automatic horizontal roller shutter door on the Rowan Norway drilling rig.
 Once installed, the system would allow the rig to drill via an offshore installation with zero downtime, by protecting the workforce on the lower deck during drilling operations.